 The module provides an introduction to the two great tragedians: Corneille, who emphasises will and the mental force which ennobles man, and Racine, who stresses the crucial effects of the passions.

-Exercises: textual analysis (Racine, Phèdre).
+Students will be asked to analyse texts in class.
+(Racine, Phèdre).